teamniteo/handbook/5_People/onboarding.md

 ### Invoicing the company

-As a remote-first company, Niteans are from all around the globe.
-This means though that tax and accounting regulations differ per country.
-If you need help with setting your business, we might have Niteans who are from the same country, and can guide you on the necessary steps to undertake.
+All Niteans are hired as contractors and all responsibilities for taxes and accounting fall on you.
+This means you need to have a business or sole proprietorship open.
+If you need help with opening your business, we might have Niteans who are from the same country and can help you, so make sure to ask.

 ### Payments outside IBAN area